Sutton-Research-Lab/Python_workshop_2022/README.md

 ### Day 5: Python software packages for molecules and materials

-#### Detailed description on each lecture and the associated references and materials are provided on the [workshop website](https://sutton-research-lab.github.io/Python_workshop_2022/)
+#### Detailed descriptions and the associated references and materials are provided on the [workshop website](https://sutton-research-lab.github.io/Python_workshop_2022/)